lacchain/david19-taskforce/Smart Contract Documentation.md

 This function register a new covid credential and metadata from a whitelisted address.

 * hash: this parameter is the hash of some fields in the verifiable credentials that are common to all the apps.
-These are the ones that go from "personal information" to "zip code".
+These are the ones that go from "givenName" to "startDate".
 Check the [Verifiable Credential](https://github.com/lacchain/DAVID19-taskforce/tree/master/verifiableCredentials) structures proposed.

 To generate the hash we take all the fields of the credentialSubject: